copper-leaf/ballast/ballast-queue-viewmodel/README.md

 and apply it to persistent queues.

 A Job Queue is created as described in [Ballast Queue Core](./../ballast-queue-core/README.md#setting-up-a-queue).
+You should familiarize yourself with the concepts of the base Queue module, as all that functionality will be supported here, but will be exposed through the Ballast ViewModel API.

-However, instead of creating an using a `DefaultQueueExecutor`, you will create a ViewModel and set its InputStrategy to `JobQueueInputStrategy`, which internally creates and interacts with the executor.
+To use Ballast ViewModels as a queue executor, you will create a ViewModel and set its InputStrategy to `JobQueueInputStrategy`, which internally creates and interacts with the executor.
+Internally, it will create the `DefaultQueueExecutor` and submit and pull jobs from that executor.

 From there, you can use all the features of normal ViewModels, such as sending Inputs, processing them with an InputHandler, updating state, and using SideJobs.
 There are some notable differences to some features of the Viewmodel,